 - 18.1.
 It is the OPP's responsibility to obtain the organ specific tissue samples i.e. lymph nodes and spleen, and blood vessels to accompany organs for transplant.
 Ensuring that each container seals appropriately and has no faults (for example cracks, faulty lid). - 18.2.
+Lymph and spleen samples may not always be required to accompany organs, if there are Any Coronial restrictions on lymph and spleen samples must be escalated as needed (refer to MPD865).
+Donation and ultimately transplantation may still be able to proceed.
+Clear communication of samples that will be available to HI Laboratories and transplant centres is essential. - 18.3.
 Blood vessels must accompany the liver and pancreas/pancreas for islets for transplantation.
-Two clotted blood samples must accompany the vessels, in addition to those accompanying the organ (liver and/or pancreas) - 18.3.
+Two clotted blood samples must accompany each set of vessels, in addition to those accompanying the organ (liver and/or pancreas)

+- 18.4.
 In the event of cardiothoracic only organs, these tissue samples are still required to accompany the organ.
-The agreed responsibility must be recorded in the 'Organ Packaging' section of the Donor Record. - 18.4.
+The agreed responsibility must be recorded in the 'Organ Packaging' section of the Donor Record. - 18.5.
 At the appropriate time during the organ retrieval/removal process, the OPP must confirm with the retrieval surgeon and scrub practitioner directly the quantity of tissue samples required.
 The OPP must ensure that there are sufficient samples of lymph nodes and spleen to accompany each organ for transplant to the recipient centres.
-Refer to MPD1043. - 18.5.
+Refer to MPD1043. - 18.6.
 It is the OPP's responsibility to attach the label, which the SN has pre-populated to each sample/vessel container, with the specific tissue or vessel contained.
-This must include the patient's name plus 3 points of identification: - ODT/Donor Number - Date of Birth - NHS number/CHI Number (Scotland) - (On the rare occasion that the donor does not have an NHS number, then please use the hospital number) - 18.6.
-The OPP will present the tissue sample containers which will be filled with preservation fluid prior to the tissue samples (lymph and spleen) being placed in the containers by the NORS scrub practitioner. - 18.7.
+This must include the patient's name plus 3 points of identification: - ODT/Donor Number - Date of Birth - NHS number/CHI Number (Scotland) - (On the rare occasion that the donor does not have an NHS number, then please use the hospital number) - 18.7.
+The OPP will present the tissue sample containers which will be filled with preservation fluid prior to the tissue samples (lymph and spleen) being placed in the containers by the NORS scrub practitioner. - 18.8.
 The blood vessel container(s) must remain sterile at all times.
-The OPP must ensure that the blood vessels are secured inside a sterile container before accepting them from the scrub practitioner. - 18.8.
-When directed by the scrub practitioner/retrieval surgeon, the OPP must facilitate the receipt of the tissue samples/blood vessels into the containers, confirming verbally the specific tissue/vessels received. - 18.9.
-The OPP should then place the tissue sample/blood vessels containers into the sealable sample pouch, containing the blood sample taken earlier, and store this in the relevant organ box in preparation for organ handover. - 18.10.
+The OPP must ensure that the blood vessels are secured inside a sterile container before accepting them from the scrub practitioner. - 18.9.
+When directed by the scrub practitioner/retrieval surgeon, the OPP must facilitate the receipt of the tissue samples/blood vessels into the containers, confirming verbally the specific tissue/vessels received. - 18.10.
+The OPP should then place the tissue sample/blood vessels containers into the sealable sample pouch, containing the blood sample taken earlier, and store this in the relevant organ box in preparation for organ handover. - 18.11.
 If an organ is subsequently declined for transplant, and is now for other/scheduled purposes, the lymph, spleen and vessels will still accompany the organ.
 The HTA-A Form must accompany the Organ.
 An organ needs to have been accepted by a research study prior to theatre for HTA-A Research form to be accompanying the organ.

-18.11.
+18.12.
 If the SN/OPP is informed by the lead abdominal retrieval surgeon that it is not possible to fulfil requirements, for example extra vessels, then the SN must contact the RCPOC as a matter of urgency to ensure that the implanting surgeon is aware and a decision can be made on whether to continue to accept the organ for transplant.
 The SN must document any relevant communication with RCPOC in the donor record.